§ 1-4-707. Dispositional orders--Determinations

 (5) an approved foster home in which the child has been previously placed,

-(6) a suitable nonkinship foster family approved by the Department,
+(6) a suitable nonkinship foster family or family-style living program approved by the Department,

 (7) a suitable licensed group home for children, or